Skip to main content

 Tamper Evidence

-1. Run GET /api/v1/verify to validate the chain.
+1. Run GET /api/v1/verify to validate the hash chain.

-See Hash Verification for automating this check.
+See Trust Architecture for the full design.
 For SOC 2 compliance, the Pro plan is recommended:

 • 365 days retention (meets one-year audit trail requirement)